 Or how about this web design using gradient and grain to create a fun, playful, textured feel?
-Hong Kong-based Grayscale provides an awesome example of this website design trend to look for in 2022.

 2. Accessibility Is a Major Consideration.

-While accessible web design is not new for 2022, it will play a more central role as marketing accessibility gains momentum.
+While accessible web design is not new for 2023, it will play a more central role as marketing accessibility gains momentum.
 Moving forward, we expect to see responsible motion design become standard practice.
 That’s not to say motion will be avoided entirely, but designers will start to consider what’s absolutely necessary in experiential websites, parallax effects, and mouse-triggered scaling, which can cause some users to experience motion sickness.

 The use of colors, contrast, layout, and navigation are also considerations for making websites more accessible to everyone.

 3. Inclusivity Is a Key Player